abeeching/sp2020-collection/README.md

 ## How to Use:
 These are not meant to be *used*.
 This is just a showcase of stuff I did during this semester.
 Descriptions of work posted to this repo will be provded below as I add them.

+### lions-tree-snakes:
+A demonstration of how classes and objects work in C++ and in OOP in general.

 ## Reflections:
 I hardly used C++ after it was introduced to me in this course.
 Nothing against the language or anything, but I struggled so much trying to learn advanced concepts with Java in the next programming course that I ended up sticking to it.
 It was the language I was most familiar with after having spent many evenings essentially learning by brute-force.
 (On that note, Python's the language I'd say I'm second-most familiar with, since I had to use it pretty extensively towards the end of my time at the university.
 It was a lot easier to digest!)